stefanwalther/generator-qsExtension/README.md

 ## Features

 The generator-qsExtension
-* Generates a default structure of a working Qlik Sense Extension
+* Generates a default structure of a working Qlik Sense Visualization Extension
 * Creates a deployment system based on [Grunt](http://gruntjs.com/)

 ### Generated Folder Structure